 Although patients who become infected with the Th1 pathogens are given a variety of diagnoses, there are often no clear cut distinctions between one disease and the next.
 Rather, symptoms frequently overlap creating a spectrum of illness in which diseases are more connected to one another than mutually exclusive disease states.

-The evidence that chronic disease is ultimately a spectrum disorder caused by a common infectious cause includes:
+The evidence that chronic disease is ultimately a spectrum disorder with a common cause includes:

 Traditionally, diseases are understood to be discrete and have their own respective and distinct pathologies.
 This theory of disease has been advanced by researchers intent upon pinpointing the human genes which they theorize cause disease.
 The existence of a vast network of clinical specialists and sub-specialists only reinforces this idea.